pretix/pretix-docs/docs/topics/scan.md

 ### Installation and setup

+!!!
+Note
     pretixSCAN comes preinstalled on the scanner smartphones that are available for rent and for sale on our website.
     You can skip this step if you are using devices that you rented or bought from us.
     For more information on our hardware offers, visit [our website](https://pretix.eu/about/en/hardware/scan).

 ![Screen titled "Welcome to pretixSCAN", asking you to connect the device to the backend.](../assets/screens/scan/welcome.png "Welcome to pretixSCAN screenshot")